 The outburst may provide relief to the individual with IED who has difficulty coping with his frustrations and impulses.
 Once the rage has dissipated, he is likely to feel regret and remorse for his behaviour.
 He may even feel depressed and ashamed, citing that he lost control during the angry outburst, with no premeditation to cause harm to anyone or damage a property.

 What is Someone with IED Like in His/Her Daily Life?

 Someone with IED may generally be irritable, restless, throw temper tantrums, engage in heated arguments, or even have a history of assault.
 Those around him may perceive his reaction to the stressor or trigger as being over the top or being out of control.

-Loved ones or friends may start avoiding them in fear of the sudden extreme angry outbursts.
+Loved ones or friends without caregiving training may start avoiding them in fear of the sudden extreme angry outbursts.
 The individual himself may even alienate himself from friends and colleagues due to embarrassment, or fear of hurting them when he is unable to control himself again.

 This could be someone you know who becomes aggressive out of a sudden for no apparent reason.
 He may then apologise for his behaviour, and feel ashamed of being unable to control himself.
 In some cases, you may notice restlessness and frustration as he struggles to manage his anger, which may be signs leading to an outburst.

 Some individuals with IED may also use alcohol, drugs, or engage in self-harm to manage their anger or control the impulsive aggression.

 If you know of a friend or loved one who seems to display such behaviour as frequently as several times a week, you may be concerned as to whether he has IED.